What does an in-house legal team do?

 Your role as a solicitor allows the company to carry out enhanced risk management.
 In addition to having employees dedicated to assessing financial risk, the value of having a team of lawyers evaluating legal risk allows the business to have a more comprehensive strategy to operate more efficiently and thus increase its profits.

-While in-house lawyers are vital to the firm’s prosperity, they are also the first line of protection in times of trouble.
+While in-house lawyers are vital to the firm’s prosperity, they are also the vital second line of protection in times of trouble.
 In collaboration with the PR department, they help to protect the reputation of the company by assembling their legal defence when accused of wrongdoing.

 What will my other responsibilities be?

 Being part of an in-house legal department means you have responsibilities beyond being a solicitor.
 As you can probably tell, in-house lawyers play an important part in the operation of the firm.
-Therefore it is advisable to have a background in business as you need to be commercially aware when giving advice to your employer.
+Therefore it may be beneficial to have a background in business as you need to be commercially aware when giving advice to your employer.

 What skills will I need to be a successful in-house lawyer?